harrisonmalone/harrisonmalone-gatsby/src/posts/maths-revision.md

 Time out after time out and I was pulling my hair out.

-Turns out what I wasn't thinking of was using a `Set`.
+What I wasn't thinking of was using a `Set`.
 I guess I haven't had a real need to reach for sets but they're a perfect data structure for this question.

 The answer I liked was this: